University of Alabama in Birmingham’s Nurse Anesthesia program is one of the largest CRNA programs in the country.

 - Recognize emergency patient conditions and perform skills required during emergency life support situations

 CRNA Program Requirements

 Baccalaureate degree in Nursing from an accredited registered nursing program.
 All BS degree work must be completed by interview prior to May start date.

 Valid RN license to practice in the U.S.

-1 year full time critical care experience as a RN.
+1 year full-time critical care experience as an RN.
 Critical care nurses are those caring for critically ill patients who require:

 - Invasive monitoring

 Acceptable critical care experience includes but is not limited to: